List of national flowers: County flowers

 A county flower is a flowering plant chosen to symbolise a county.
 They exist primarily in the United Kingdom, but some counties in other countries also have them.

 One or two county flowers have a long history in England – the red rose of Lancashire dates from the Middle Ages, for instance.
 However, the county flower concept was only extended to cover the whole United Kingdom in 2002, as a promotional tool by a charity.
 In that year, the plant conservation charity Plantlife ran a competition to choose county flowers for all counties, to celebrate the Golden Jubilee of Queen Elizabeth II.

 Plantlife's scheme is loosely based on Britain's historic counties, and so some current local government areas are not represented by a flower, and some of the counties included no longer exist as administrative areas.
 Flowers were also chosen for thirteen major cities: Belfast, Birmingham, Bristol, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, London, Manchester, Newcastle upon Tyne, Nottingham and Sheffield.
 The Isles of Scilly was also treated as a county (distinct from Cornwall) for the purpose of the scheme.
 The Isle of Man was included, even though it is not a county, but a self-governing territory outside of the United Kingdom with an existing national flower: the ragwort or cushag.
 The Channel Islands were not included.

-A total of 94 flowers was chosen in the competition.
+A total of 94 flowers were chosen in the competition.
 85 of the 109 counties have a unique county flower, but several species were chosen by more than one county.
 Foxglove or Digitalis purpurea was chosen for four counties – Argyll, Birmingham, Leicestershire and Monmouthshire – more than any other species.
 The following species were chosen for three counties each: